 If you’re working in Ditto and want a text item to be reused across projects, you can publish it directly from the web app or Figma plugin.

-Publish a text item:
+Publish a text item as a component:

 Under the Library section in the details panel, click the Publish to library... button